trustimaging/stride/docs/source/index.rst

 Stride
 ======

-`Stride <https://github.com/trustimaging/stride>`_ is an open-source library for medical ultrasound modelling and tomography.
+`Stride <https://www.stride.codes>`_ is an open-source library for ultrasound modelling and tomography that provides flexibility and scalability together with production-grade performance.

-It lets users easily prototype medical imaging algorithms with only a few lines of Python code that can run seamlessly on a Jupyter notebook, a multi-node CPU cluster or a DGX station with production-grade performance.
+It lets users easily prototype medical imaging algorithms with only a few lines of Python code that can run seamlessly on a local workstation, a multi-node CPU cluster or a DGX station with production-grade performance.

 Stride provides end-to-end definition of the imaging process using state-of-the-art reconstruction algorithms, and the flexibility to (re)define every step of the optimisation.